mongodb/docs/source/core/replication.rst

 Many drivers have a "safe" or "write concern" mode that automatically issues a :dbcommand:`getLastError` command following write operations to ensure that they succeed.
-In many cases, "safe mode," provides the desired method of operation and should nearly always be used with single nodes.
+"Safe mode," provides confirmation of write operations to clients, which is often the expected method of operation, and is particularly useful when using standalone nodes.

 However, safe writes can take longer to return and are not required in all applications.
 Using the "``w:
-"majority"``" option for :dbcommand:`getLastError`, write operations to a replica set will return only after writes have been replicated to a majority of the members of the set.
+"majority"``" option for :dbcommand:`getLastError`, write operations to a replica set will return only after a write operation has replicated to a majority of the members of the set.
 At the :program:`mongo` shell, use the following command to ensure that writes have propagated to a majority of the nodes in the cluster: